 VR In Cyberpunk 2077

-It turns out that CD Projekt Red has been experimenting with the idea of implementing VR into the world of Cyberpunk 2077 for a little while now.
+The idea of VR in Cyberpunk 2077 has been thrown around for some time, and t turns out that CD Projekt Red has been experimenting with the idea of implementing VR into the world of Cyberpunk 2077.

-In a recent interview with onMSFT, the producer John Mamais from CDPR told the outlet that as much as they would like to do something with VR, "it's not viable yet."
+In an interview with onMSFT, the producer John Mamais from CDPR told the outlet that as much as they would like to do something with VR, "it's not viable yet."

 Allegedly the platform is very "experimental and niche", meaning that it isn't a great fit for the hotly-anticipated RPG.